 As some of you may know I have worked with children for over 15 years and homeschool my own.
 Over the years, I have found new fun ways to teach my children and I would like to share these sight word activities with you.

 Preschool (age 4-5) is when I started teaching my children sight words.
 My boys learn better when I make a game out of it.
 Dolch sight words are frequently used words to help your children facilitate fluency in reading.

-SIGHT WORD TARGET- Adding sight words around the house or post on a wall.
+Adding sight words on paper cups and placing them around the house (or post on a wall).
 They can use whatever you have, (beanbags, balls, nerf guns, or spray bottles) they will shout out the sight word before knocking them down.
 You can have them repeat this until all of the words are knocked down.